Battlecode93/Static-website-Project/README.md

 2. Enable static website hosting in the S3 bucket properties.
 3. Configure a bucket policy to allow public access to objects.
 4. Create an alias record in Route 53 to route traffic to the S3 bucket URL.
-5. Verify the setup by accessing the website using the registered domain name (`coreyproject.click`).
+5. Verify the setup by accessing the website using the registered domain name (`coreyprojects.com`).

 ## Summary